t-hsu/OnC/README.md

 To compile:
 - Use gcc "all the files required", can be used with flags..(clang can also be used instead of gcc)
 - Use make "executable name" to compile all .c files into executable under current directory
+- Once the file is compiled(When no output name was specified, the output file should be a.out), run the output file by typing "./a.out"

 Using Vim(Text Editor):
 - Type Vim (file name) to enter text editor mode